 Ten years ago remote access through a VPN was an exception.
 Nowadays, it’s common practice.

-In ten years from now even the most security sensitive companies will have any objection to software in the cloud.
+In ten years from now even the most security sensitive companies won’t have any objection to software in the cloud.

 So, where do you stand: in the past or ready for the future?